alm818/PackageQuery/README.md

 1. Request an academic license from [Gurobi](https://www.gurobi.com/academia/academic-program-and-licenses/).
 2. Follow the instructions to download and unzip Gurobi as well as set up the license.
 3. Edit the file *cmake/FindGUROBI.cmake*:
-   * Change the line
+   * Change the below line
    ```bash
    set(GUROBI_HOME "/home/alm818/downloads/gurobi950/linux64")
    ```
      to the Gurobi's home in your system
-   * Change the line
+   * Change the below line
    ```bash
    find_library(GUROBI_LIBRARY
     NAMES gurobi gurobi95